Madonna and religion: Christianity

-The Vatican State and Popes of her generation condemned numerous of Madonna's acts.
-During the late-twentieth century, the Catholic Church opposed her Italian show of the Who's That Girl Tour in 1987, her advertisement with Pepsi in 1989, the Blond Ambition Tour in 1990 or for her first book Sex, in 1992.
+The Vatican State and some Popes of her generation condemned numerous of Madonna's acts.
+During the late-twentieth century, the Catholic Church opposed to her Italian show of the Who's That Girl Tour in 1987, her advertisement with Pepsi in 1989, the Blond Ambition Tour in 1990 or for her first book Sex, in 1992.
 Organizations related to the Church, such as the Episcopal Conference of Italy criticized Madonna, and tried to ban her concerts.
 A parish priest from the organization, denounced Madonna as "an infidel and sacrilegious".

-She continued to attract disapproval from the Catholic Church in the early years of the 21st century.
+She continued to attract public disapproval from Catholic Church in the early years of the 21st century.
 Vatican representatives questioned her forays with the Kabbalah.
 With her Confessions Tour, Madonna garnered a major backlash for her segment when she appeared crucified on a giant cross in the countries where the tour was scheduled.
 Ersilio Tonini speaking with the approval of Pope Benedict XVI, commented "she should be excommunicated".
 In the 2010s, she was condemned with her Rebel Heart Tour by senior bishops like Patric Dunn from New Zealand, who commented, "There is no question in my mind that some of Madonna's material is highly offensive to Christianity and will be found just as offensive to the majority of people of religious faith", while Singaporean prelate William Goh commented, "There is no neutrality in faith".

-Other leaders and groups from Christian denominations, such as the Baptist Church, have criticized her in addition to the Catholic Church.
+Other leaders and groups from Christian denominations, such as the Baptist Church, have criticized her.
 Ghanaian religious leader Opoku Onyinah described thus "instead yielding to Christian principles, she decided to rebel against everything Christianity stands for".
 Vsevolod Chaplin from the Russian Orthodox Church, says "I'm absolutely sure that this person needs spiritual assistance" further adding "It's definitely clear for me that all these attempts to use religious symbols also reflect her state of mind and state of soul".
 American Baptist pastor Jerry Falwell and other conservative Christians leaders found Madonna's wearing religious symbols "trivializing" and "blasphemous" as well.
 In The Extermination of Christianity: A Tyranny of Consensus (1993) by clerics Paul Schenck and Rob Schenck, her usage of Christian imagery is described as obviously designed to raise the ire of the religious community, twice molesting them by using them as a free promotion.